Manage Scripts

 4. Navigate to your PowerShell (*.ps1) file and click Open.

-5. The script is loaded into the Script Manager and displayed.
+5. The script is loaded into the Script Manager.

-After you import a rule script, you can change the Timeout settings.
-This is the time that Privilege Management for Windows waits from the start of script execution for the script to complete before running the default rule.
+7. Optionally, change the Timeout settings.
+This is the time that Endpoint Privilege Management for Windows waits from the start of script execution for the script to complete before running the default rule.

 Add a Settings File

-After you add a rule script (*.ps1), you can optionally add an associated Settings file (*.json) if one is required for the integration.
+After you add a rule script (*.ps1), you can optionally add a Settings file (*.json) if one is required for the integration.
 The Settings file contains any information that is specific to your integration environment, such as URLs, usernames, and passwords.
-The Settings file is encrypted on the endpoint using SHA1.
+The Settings file is encrypted on the endpoint.

 1. Go to Settings > Import Settings.